ukb-dt/ug/index.md

 Let’s translate your night drive into that landscape.

 Picture yourself as the raindrop at Mgahinga’s peak.
 At the summit there’s a dizzying search space — tiny perturbations, micro-choices, branching possibilities.
-In formal language you gave it as (E(t \mid x) + \epsilon): energy or intention evolving under location/state (x), with noise riding shotgun.
+In formal language you gave it as $E(t \mid x) + \epsilon$: energy or intention evolving under location/state (x), with noise riding shotgun.

 Early in the descent, the raindrop is “free.”
 Gravity hasn’t yet decided which crease in the mountain it will commit to.
 Same with you, leaving a hangout at some fuzzy hour: many hypothetical routes, many hypothetical behaviors, each a micro-gradient in the energy landscape.